Mobile Legends: Bang Bang: Alleged plagiarism

 After the game's initial release, Riot Games suspected that the game Mobile Legends: 5v5 MOBA was imitating the intellectual property of League of Legends and contacted Google to remove the game from Google Play.
 Moonton then removed the game before Google could take it down and eventually relaunched it with the altered name Mobile Legends: Bang Bang on 9 November 2016.

 In July 2017, Riot Games filed a lawsuit against Moonton because of copyright infringement, citing similarities between Mobile Legends and League of Legends.
 Riot Games also complained that the name title of Mobile Legends sounds confusingly similar to League of Legends.
 The case was dismissed in the Central District Court of California in the United States on account of forum non conveniens.

 Tencent, Riot's parent company, on behalf of Riot Games, then filed a new, separate lawsuit directly targeting Moonton's CEO, Watson Xu Zhenhua (as he had previously worked in Tencent as a senior employee) in Shanghai No.1 Intermediate People's Court, for violating a law regarding Non-Compete Agreements, which ruled in Tencent's favor in July 2018, awarding them a settlement of (RMB19.4 million).
 In 2024, Riot Games and Moonton reached a settlement, with the former no longer disputing the game.

 Ban in India

 The game was banned in India on 29 June 2020 along with other applications of alleged Chinese origin in the aftermath of the 2020 China–India skirmishes.
 However, it has remained popular in the country, with many players in India circumventing the ban through the use of virtual private networks (VPNs).
+The game eventually returned on 24 April 2024 as Moba Legends: 5v5! under publisher Vizta Games on Android devices.

-Monopoly on esports
+Non-competition in esports

 In July 2021, Moonton has allegedly disallowed Mobile Legends: Bang Bang esports organizations to create teams for League of Legends: Wild Rift and was criticized by the Team Secret CEO that the move "cannot be good from a healthy ecosystem or competitive integrity standpoint."
 An unnamed source then later clarified that there is indeed an exclusivity contract but was only optional and that Moonton will give benefits to those who agree on the exclusivity.
 Some Mobile Legends: Bang Bang esports organizations still have teams for Wild Rift.

+Ahead of MSC 2025, two players from the qualified team S8UL Esports (Note: Acquired BloodThristyKings' roster from North America region) were caught promoting an event for another rival MOBA mobile game, Honor of Kings.
+This resulted in the team being disqualified from the tournament due to no suitable replacement can be taken.
+Area77, who become runner-up in the North America qualifier, replace their slot in the tournament.
+The effect would be prolonged as North America didn't receive any slot for the M7 World Championship.